Chia-Network/chiapos/README.md

 [Proof of Space document](https://www.chia.net/assets/proof_of_space.pdf) to learn about what proof of space is and how it works.

-Expect significant changes by June 30, 2020 that will break the plot file format, move to chacha8, and otherwise improve plotting performance.
+Expect significant changes around June 30, 2020 that will break the plot file format, move to chacha8, and otherwise improve plotting performance.

 ## C++ Usage Instructions